-Dilli ki Yogshala programme to be discontinued from Tuesday: Sisodia | Education
+Dilli Ki Yogshala programme to be discontinued from Tuesday: Sisodia | Education

 Sisodia had sought an explanation from the principal secretary, training and technical education last week, alleging that she was trying to discontinue the scheme.

-He had also said Chief Minister Kejriwal had given his nod for the continuation of the programme and sent the file to the LG for approval.
+He had also said Kejriwal had given his nod for the continuation of the programme and sent the file to the LG for approval.

 The AAP government launched the programme last year to provide yoga instructors to the citizens of Delhi for free.
 Under the programme, nearly 590 yoga classes with more than 17,000 beneficiaries were being conducted across the national capital on a daily basis.